Andhra doctor appeals to India to rescue his pet jaguar and panther from Ukraine | Science-Environment

 For the safety of his pets, Patil says he is open to any solution that any friendly country is willing to offer - whether it is closer to their current home in neighbouring western Ukraine or somewhere in Europe or India.

 "The principal issue is whether I can continue authorised access to them, which is crucial as this actually is a serious project.
-I'm not sure of the wildlife rules and legislations in India, whether they permit this kind of a thing," said Patil.
+I'm not sure of the wildlife rules and legislations in India, whether they will permit it," said Patil.

 "I'm pretty hopeful it works out, but first they should be moved to relative safety by the governments with immediate and effective action.
 Basically, the fundamental concept of raising these remarkable cats is to procreate these 'panther hybrids' by persistent breeding until they sire the desired hybrid, perhaps the first in its kind, which would then be raised and perpetuated into the wild," he said.